 To apply, you must complete and sign a Federal Student Loan Master Promissory Note.
 Loans must be repaid.
 Our office will provide you with instructions for completing the Master Promissory Note.
 Please check with the Financial Aid Office prior to completing loan applications from other sources.

-Wells Fargo and Sallie Mae offer a private student loan program to students that have outstanding financial need.
+Sallie Mae offers a private student loan program to students that have outstanding financial need.
 A private student loan is similar in many ways to the Federal Student Loan with a few exceptions:

 Once approved the only limit on the amount the student may borrow is the schools determination of Cost of Attendance.
 (Student Loans have limits)